ethanstoner/get-discord-token-from-browser/README.md

-# Discord Message Bot
+# Get Discord Token From Browser

-A simple Python script to send messages to Discord channels using your Discord token.
+Guide on how to get your Discord token from the browser console and a Python example for sending messages.

 ## How to Get Your Discord Token